 Bangs two cubes together 12 months Yes 2 yrs

-Puts objects into container 12 months Yes-ish 2 yrs He won't do this on his own, but will during therapy.
-Keep in mind that he doesn't have a lot of freedom of movement yet though to go explore this possibility.
+Puts objects into container 12 months Yes-ish 2 yrs He won't do this on his own, but will during therapy if absolutely forced to.

 Takes objects out of container 12 months Yes 18 months - 2 yrs-ish